About the Programme

 “NATO and its many partners have direct experience with a multitude of modern conflicts, and I observe a clear and growing demand for experts who are trained to assess complex security environments and help solve conflicts.
 I therefore welcome this new master programme and the effort to educate the kind of multidisciplinary and engaged experts that we need.
 I wish this programme the success that it deserves.”

-Jamie Shea NATO Deputy Assistant Secretary-General, Emerging Security Challenges Division, Former Director of Policy Planning, NATO new skills, which is why we offer this new Master programme.
+Jamie Shea NATO Deputy Assistant Secretary-General, Emerging Security Challenges Division, Former Director of Policy Planning, NATO.

 In the old days the understanding and management of conflicts built on a fairly clear division of labor between specialists – between diplomats, soldiers, and aid experts.
 Conflicts could be understood according to distinct phases, moving from peace to tension over war and stabilisation to renewed peace.
 For each phase a particular set of specialists went to work.